tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #5 Serilog.md

 Before we switch to Apps Manager and see all the wonderful benefits of actuators, let's customize things a little.
 One very useful actuator is the /Info endpoint.

-1. Create a new C# class in the app project, named `ProductInfoContributor.cs`.
+1. Create a new C# class in the app project, named `ProductInStockInfoContributor.cs`.
 It can be located in the root of the project with the Project.cs and Startup.cs files.
 The class should have the following definition:

     ```cs
     using System.Linq;